 - Three bones: Thighbone (femur), shinbone (tibia) and kneecap (patella)

 - Articular cartilage: Covers areas where bone meets bone; cartilage allows bones to slide smoothly during leg movement

 - Meniscus: A pair of C-shaped cartilage wedges that cushion impact during walking, running, or jumping; this is the cartilage typically referred to when speaking about torn cartilage in the knee

 - Ligaments: Strong fibers that connect bone to bone for knee stability; collateral ligaments are on either side of your knee; cruciate ligaments are deep within the knee

-- Tendons: Connect the ends of muscles to the bone; when the muscles contract, they pull on the tendons, which lead to leg movement
+- Tendons: Connect the ends of muscles to the bone; when the muscles contract, they pull on the tendons, which leads to leg movement

-As you can see, there is a wide range of components to your knee.
+Why Do My Knees Crack: As you can see, there is a wide range of components in your knees.
 Normally, these all function smoothly to provide fluid motion with minimal or no cracking and no pain.
 However, due to damage or wear and tear, the anatomy of your knee can change.
-Once this happens, the movement might not be as smooth which can lead to audible cracks when you bend or straighten your knee.
+Once this happens, movement might not be as smooth, which can lead to audible cracks when you bend or straighten your knee.

 One study from the Baylor College of Medicine in Houston followed 3,500 people and found that grating, cracking or popping might be a risk factor for developing osteoarthritis.
-However, this study was limited to people age 45 to 79.
-If you are out of that age range, it’s not clear if noisy knees increase your risk for developing arthritis.
+However, this study was limited to people aged 45 to 79.
+If you are not in that age range, it’s not clear if noisy knees increase your risk for developing arthritis.